GeekInTheNorth/skate-challenge-functions/README.md

-# ALL IN Skate Challenge Functions
+# Skate Challenge Functions

-A supporting set of Azure Functions to augment the ALL IN Skate Challenge site.
+A supporting set of Azure Functions to augment the Skate Challenge site.